The composer’s masterpiece, Elijah, has been one of Britain’s most popular choral works for more than 170 years.

 Mendelssohn was hugely inspired by the Baroque oratorios of Bach and Handel, whose influence can be heard throughout Elijah.

-Japanese conductor Masaaki Suzuki returns for his first performances with us since a spellbending tour of Bach’s Christmas Oratorio in 2016.
+Conductor Masaaki Suzuki returns for his first performance with us since a spellbinding tour of Bach’s Christmas Oratorio in 2016.